ofiwg/libfabric/man/fi_mr.3.md

 : When the FI_MR_LOCAL mode bit is set, applications must register all data buffers that will be accessed by the local hardware and provide a valid desc parameter into applicable data transfer operations.

-  When FI_MR_LOCAL is zero, applications are not required to register data buffers before using them for local operations (e.g. send and receive data buffers).
-The desc parameter into data transfer operations will be ignored in this case, unless otherwise required (e.g. se  FI_MR_HMEM).
-It is recommended that applications pass in NULL for desc when not required.
+  When FI_MR_LOCAL is unset, applications are not required to register data buffers before using them for local operations (e.g. send and receive data buffers).
+Prior to libfabric 1.22, the desc parameter was ignored.
+In libfabric 1.22 and later, the desc parameter must be either valid or NULL.
+This behavior allows applications to optionally pass in a valid desc parameter.
+If the desc parameter is NULL, any required local memory registration will be handled by the provider.

   A provider may hide local registration requirements from applications by making use of an internal registration cache or similar mechanisms.